cargo22/cse15l-lab-reports/lab-report3.md

 We see that although BAC is capital and we searched for bAc, it still highlighted the term because it ignores the case.

 Now that we've had a look at the -I extension, it's clear to see how useful it can be, especially when searching through large files and you forget the correct casing for a certain word.
 There are plenty of useful applciations for -I and it's important to know how to use it.
+Typos when we press shift for too long are bound to happen, so using the -I extension just allows extra security and room for error.
+The viewer no longer has to worry about correct capitalization.

 ## Third Option -m